realAngryAnalytics/irisClassificationMLOps/docs/model_registration.md

 ## Model Registration
+The model artifact should be registered as it allows "one click" deployment for real time inferencing hosted on AKS or ACI.
+Even if the intention is to use it for batch inferencing with Azure ML pipelines it is a more organized way as shown below to keep full context of how the model was built verse just storing the pickle file off in a cloud storage location.

 In context of this example pipeline, training has been completed in [iris_supervised_model.py](/azureml/iris_supervised_model.py).
 The best model accuracy has been recorded in the tags of the pipeline run.

 As discussed in the [Using Run Context to manage the pipeline execution](/docs/run_context.md) doc, retreive the parent pipeline run context with `parentrun = run.parent` and review the tags that have been set.